JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/get_spline_samples.rst

 Outputs
 -------

-- **Positions** - A vector list that contain the evaluated points positions.
+- **Positions** - A vector list that contains the evaluated points positions.
-- **Tangent** - A vector list that contain vectors that are aligned with the tangent line to the evaluated points.
+- **Tangent** - A vector list that contains vectors that are aligned with the tangent line to the evaluated points.

 Advanced Node Settings
 ----------------------